Vyr Archon Wizard BiS Gear, Gems, and Paragon Points

 As for the elemental damage rolls on your amulet and bracer in a Double Element variation, you need to have a maximized (20%) roll on your Lightning piece, and just-below-maximum (19%) on your Fire piece (i.e. a 20% Lightning amulet, and a 19% Fire bracer).
 Note that the Double Element variation is also extremely demanding on CDR, and you will need perfect rolls across all pieces outlined below to have a chance to pull it off.
 Consult the Skills page in order to learn how this variant affects your rotation.

-timing-sensitive variation drops Obsidian Ring of the Zodiac as it needs to
+this timing-sensitive variation drops Obsidian Ring of the Zodiac as it

-sync its important cooldowns very precisely.
-In its place, you will be using the
+needs to sync its important cooldowns very precisely.
+In its place, you will

 The Traveler's Pledge amulet and